All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Interesting facts about Ukrainian toponyms

-• The most common name of the village.
-There are several dozen villages in Ukraine called Mykhailivka, Ivanivka or Novoselytsia.
+• The most common village name.
+In Ukraine, there are several dozen villages named Mykhailivka, Ivanivka, or Novoselytsia.

 • Legends in names.
-Lake Svityaz in the Volyn region got its name because of the legend about the flooded city.
+Lake Svitiaz in the Volyn region got its name due to a legend about a submerged city.

 Challenges of modernity: new toponyms

 In modern Ukraine, the process of creating toponyms continues.
-New housing estates, city streets, squares and districts are given names reflecting cultural identity.
-For example, a street named after Roman Shukhevich appeared in Kyiv, and many cities now have streets of Heroes of the Heavenly Hundred.
+New residential areas, city streets, parks, and districts are named to reflect cultural identity.
+For example, a street named after Roman Shukhevych has appeared in Kyiv, and many cities now have streets named after the Heroes of the Heavenly Hundred.

 This post doesn't have any additions from the author yet.